Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.Vroom/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. Added support of .NET Core 1.0.3;
-   Downgraded .NET Framework version from 4.5.1 to 4.5.
+   2. Downgraded .NET Framework version from 4.5.1 to 4.5.

    ====================
    POST-INSTALL ACTIONS